Cameron-n/Alchemy/_posts/2025-09-17-Python-Webapp.md

 - LICENSE - A standard MIT license.
 Anyone is welcome to copy from this project.
 - README.md - Contains the markdown for the readme you can read on the repo.
 - .gitignore - A standard GitHub provided ignore list for Python projects.
 Ignores things like IDE project files.
 - requirements.txt - Contains the libraries used in the project.
 I have put only independant libraries.
-For example, Flask is not listed but is a dependancy of Dash so will be installed automatically if Dash is included.
+For example, Flask is not listed but is a dependancy of Dash so will be installed automatically.

 ### Dash

 - app.py - This is the entrypoint of the application.
 In other words, the code execution starts here.
 As it stands, this file will setup and run the Dash application, and also contains the frontend work for the framework of the navbar, header, and main content area.
-- pages - This *folder* contains the pages of this multipage app.
+- pages/ - This *folder* contains the pages of this multipage app.
 Dash automatically searches a folder called pages and then searches for a variable called `layout`.
 It uses this when a page is requested.
 This is where the majority of our work will be.
-- components - This is a sort of "catch-all" folder for scripts that don't belong anywhere else.
+- components/ - This is a sort of "catch-all" folder for scripts that don't belong anywhere else.
 For a smaller size project like this, it works fine.
 It contains logic that is too extensive to put coveniently in a page script.
 It also contains `config.py`, while has data for some of the apps visual theme.
-- assets - This is another folder that page finds automatically.
+- assets/ - This is another folder that page finds automatically.
 It is used to contain assets the app can load, such as pictures.
 It also contains `.css` files for styling.

 ### Database